lammps/lammps/doc/src/Errors_messages.rst

    Specified bond type is not valid.

 *Bad fix ID in fix append/atoms command*
-   The value of the fix_id for keyword spatial must start with 'f_'.
+   The value of the fix_id for keyword spatial must start with "f\_".

 *Bad grid of processors*
    The 3d grid of processors defined by the processors command does not